icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 I do not know of a pdf file that integrates the two into one.

 “Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, 1963 [apps.dtic.mil](https://apps.dtic.mil/sti/citations/AD0608865)
 Chapter 2 in particular.
-This has more figures of impingement correlation figures than DOT/FAA/CT-88/8.
+This has more figures of impingement correlation than DOT/FAA/CT-88/8.

 ## Related